Children, Young People and Families Interest Group

-We bring together researchers and practitioners from diverse disciplines across the university including: public health, sport science, psychology, physical activity, nursing, pharmacy, education, computer science, natural sciences and business – taking a truly multidisciplinary approach to research that aims to improve children’s health and well-being.
+We bring together researchers and practitioners from diverse disciplines across the university including: public health, sport science, psychology, criminal justice, nursing and allied health professionals, pharmacy, education, arts and social sciences, computer science, pharmacy and bimolecular sciences, and business – taking a truly multidisciplinary approach to research that aims to improve children’s health and well-being.
 Current research theme areas include:

 - Alcohol and Young People: Alcohol consumption has potential health and social implications for children and young people.
 Research at LJMU has helped to stimulate debate around this issue and provide a framework for policy recommendations